-- FTP server IP address or the hostname The SE translates the hostname with a DNS lookup and then stores the IP address in the configuration. - FTP user login and user password - Path of the directory where transferred files are written Use a fully qualified path or a relative path for the user login.
-The user must have written
+- FTP server IP address or the hostname - The SE translates the hostname with a DNS lookup and then stores the IP address in the configuration. - FTP user login and user password - Path of the directory where transferred files are written - Use a fully qualified path or a relative path for the user login.
+The user must have write permission to the directory.